Combined tilings and separated set-systems: Proofs

 Next we finish the proof of Theorem~\ref{tm:cyc_pattern}, as follows.
 Consider arbitrary $X\in\Din$ and $Y\in\Dout$.
 Since $\Sscr\cup\{X\}$ is weakly separated, it is included in the spectrum $V_K$ of some combi $K$, by Theorem~\ref{tm:max-ws-combi}.
 Let $\Kin$ be the subtiling of $K$ formed by the tiles occurring in $\Rin$.
 Then $X$ is a vertex of $\Kin$.
 In its turn, $\Sscr\cup\{Y\}\subseteq V_{K'}$ for some combi $K'$, and $Y$ is a vertex of the subtiling $\Kpout$ of $K'$ formed by the tiles occurring in $\Rout$ (or $Y$ is a vertex in $bd(Z_n)$).
 Since $\Rin\cap\Rout=\zeta_\Sscr$, the union $\Kin\cup \Kpout$ gives a correct combi $\tilde K$ on $Z_n$ containing both $X$ and $Y$.
 Since $V_{\tilde K}$ is a w-collection (by Theorem~\ref{tm:combi-max-ws}), we have $X\weak Y$, as required.
 Therefore, $\Din,\Dout$ form a complementary pair (their union $\Dscr$ is w-pure).
 This implies the w-purity of $\Din$ and $\Dout$, by Proposition~\ref{pr:complement}.

-The strong separation counterpart of this theorem, namely, Theorem~\ref{tm:strong_cycl}, is obtained in a similar way.
+The strong separation counterpart of this theorem, namely Theorem~\ref{tm:strong_cycl}, is obtained in a similar way.
 Given a cyclic pattern $\Sscr$ consisting of different strongly separated sets, the result immediately follows from Theorem~\ref{tm:LZ_strong} and the fact that any rhombus tiling on $\Rin$ and any rhombus tiling on $\Rout$ can be combined to form a rhombus tiling on $Z_n$.
 The equality $r^s(\Dscr)=r^w(\Dscr)$ is obvious, where $\Dscr=\hat \Dscr_{\Sscr}^{\rm in}$ or $\hat\Dscr_{\Sscr}^{\rm out}$.

-\textbf{Remark 2.} Using combies, one can essentially simplify the proof of the core property that $2^{[n]}$ is w-pure, which is given in~\cite{DKK2} using generalized tilings.
-On this way we first weaken the statement of Theorem~\ref{tm:combi-max-ws} as follows: for a combi $K$, the spectrum $V_K$ is a \emph{largest} w-collection (i.e., it has the maximal possible size $n(n+1)/2+1$).
-This is proved just as in Section~\ref{ssec:flips} but without appealing to results in~\cite{DKK2}.
-Second, as is explained in~\cite[Sec.~4]{DKK2}, the assertion that any maximal w-collection is largest is reduced to the following: \emph{the partial order $\prec^\ast$ on a largest w-collection $\Fscr$, given by $A\prec^\ast B\Leftrightarrow (A\lessdot B\; \&\; |A|\le |B|)$ forms a lattice}, where $\lessdot$ is defined in~\refeq{2relat}(iii).
-The core of the whole proof consists in showing that the partial order $(\Fscr,\prec^\ast)$ coincides with the natural partial order on the vertices of the combi $K$ associated to $\Fscr$ (cf. Theorem~6.1 in~\cite{DKK2}), where $K$ is regarded as a directed graph.
+\textbf{Remark 3.} Using combies, one can essentially simplify the proof of the fundamental property that $2^{[n]}$ is w-pure, which is given in~\cite{DKK2} by use of generalized tilings.
+On this way, we first weaken the statement of Theorem~\ref{tm:combi-max-ws} as follows: for a combi $K$, the spectrum $V_K$ is a \emph{largest} w-collection (i.e., it has the maximal possible size $n(n+1)/2+1$).
+This is proved just as in Sect.~\ref{ssec:flips} but without appealing to results in~\cite{DKK2}.
+Second, as is explained in~\cite[Sec.~4]{DKK2}, the assertion that any maximal w-collection is largest is reduced to the following: \emph{the partial order $\prec^\ast$ on a largest w-collection $\Fscr$, given by $A\prec^\ast B\Leftrightarrow (A\lessdot B\; \&\; |A|\le |B|)$, forms a lattice}, where $\lessdot$ is defined in~\refeq{2relat}(iii).
+The core of the whole proof consists in showing that the partial order $(\Fscr,\prec^\ast)$ coincides with the natural partial order on the vertices of the combi $K$ associated with $\Fscr$ (where a vertex $u$ is less than $v$ if there is a directed path from $u$ to $v$ in $G_K$); cf. Theorem~6.1 in~\cite{DKK2}.
 This is proved by induction on $n$, using a technique of $n$-contractions and $n$-expansions on combies (which is simpler than an analogous technique for g-tilings).
 We omit details here.